How to Poach an Egg

-I eat between 3 and 5 eggs every single day, and have cooked thousands upon thousands of eggs.
+I eat between 3 and 5 eggs every single day, and have cooked thousands upon thousands of eggs for myself and my family.
+Here are my best tips for making Poached Eggs quickly and easily, in less than 10 minutes.
+No vinegar, no straining, no fuss!

-In other words, I’ve tested and repeated quite a few variations over the years, and poached eggs are one of my favorite preparations.
+Seeing as my family goes through four dozen eggs per week, I’ve tested and repeated quite a few styles of preparation over the years, and poached eggs are one of my favorite variations.

 I’ve seen a lot of different “hacks” that people share around the cooking process.
 I’ve tested many of these over the past 10 years since I first published this post, and honestly, a lot of these “hacks” in my experience don’t yield better results, and often times they’re worse.
 I haven’t found them to be worth the fuss.

-Should you use vinegar?
-In my experience, this has always made the egg white coagulate strangely, no matter what amount I experiment with.
-I don’t bother.
+Vinegar – In my experience, adding white vinegar to the water has always made the egg white coagulate strangely, no matter what amount I experiment with.
+Plus, you can taste it, even if it’s just a little vinegar.
+Don’t bother.

-Should you strain the egg whites first?
+Strain the egg whites first – People say that swirling the cracked egg gently in a fine mesh sieve or strainer reduces whisps later on.
 I talk about this in depth below, but I prefer to deal with the egg white whisps in a different way that is way less fussy.

-Should you salt the water?
-I get the thought process behind this, but salting the water results in a rougher overall texture.
-It’s better to season afterward.
+Salt the water – I get the thought process behind this, but salting the water results in a rougher overall texture.
+It’s better to season to taste afterward.

-Should you swirl the water into a vortex?
-Swirling the water is totally unnecessary for getting a beautifully rounded egg, and in my experience, a vortex will make your egg look like a raggedy shooting star.
+Swirl the water into a vortex – Swirling water in the pot is totally unnecessary for getting a beautifully rounded egg, and in my experience, this whirlpool method will make your egg look like a raggedy shooting star.

 If you crack directly into the water, you can’t get as close (without risking burning your fingers), and the egg will plunk down in the water a bit more and have a weird shape.